stac-utils/pystac/docs/concepts.rst

 Copying STACs in-memory
 -----------------------

 The in-memory copying of STACs to create new ones is crucial to correct manipulations and mutations of STAC data.
 The :func:`STACObject.full_copy <pystac.STACObject.full_copy>` mechanism handles this in a way that ties the elements of the copies STAC together correctly.
-This includes situations where there might be cycles in the graph of connected objects of the STAC (which otherwise wouuld be `a tree <https://en.wikipedia.org/wiki/Tree_(graph_theory)>`_).
+This includes situations where there might be cycles in the graph of connected objects of the STAC (which otherwise would be `a tree <https://en.wikipedia.org/wiki/Tree_(graph_theory)>`_).
 For example, if a :class:`~pystac.LabelItem` lists a :attr:`~pystac.LabelItem.source` that is an item also contained in the root catalog; the full copy of the STAC will ensure that the :class:`~pystac.Item` instance representing the source imagery item is the same instance that is linked to by the :class:`~pystac.LabelItem`.

 Resolving STAC objects
 ======================